 How to Tell Your Story without Boring Your Audience to Tears

-Have you ever listened to someone tell a story — over coffee, at church, or at a conference — and been absolutely bored to tears?
+Have you ever listened to someone tell a story, over coffee or at a conference, and been absolutely bored to tears?
 Or worse: the story was interesting, but there doesn’t seem to be a point?
+Join the club.

 Maybe the meat of the story you heard was interesting, but for some reason you just couldn’t stay engaged.
 Or perhaps you heard an anecdote that completely blew you away, but when you tried to retell it, it didn’t have nearly the same impact.
 Why was that?